🌿 Why I Started Making Tea Slowly — For Life Transitions & Nervous System Support

 I come from a long line of healers—my grandmother delivering medicinal teas, my grandfather mixing remedies for eleven children, and my mother teaching me to boil spearmint from the garden for bellyaches.
 That memory lives on in every cup of tea I make today.

 Mother’s Day brings more than celebration—it brings a quiet reckoning.
 A soft (or not-so-soft) stirring beneath the surface.
 For some, it’s a day of sweet joy.
-For others, it’s grief, longing, reflection.
+For others, it brings grief, longing, or reflection.
 For me, it’s all of it.

 This year, I find myself not just honoring mothers—but learning to mother myself.

-This phase hit me like a wave.
+This season hit me like a wave.
 Brain fog.
-Joint pain.
-Insomnia.
-Rage I couldn’t name.
-And the deep feeling of shedding a skin I didn’t yet know I had outgrown.
+Sleepless nights.
+Unexpected emotion.
+A deep feeling of unraveling—and becoming.
 It wasn’t graceful.
 It wasn’t linear.
-And no one had prepared me.
+And no one had prepared me for it.

 🌿 Remembering the Lineage

-Later, through a chance encounter on Ancestry, I met a cousin who told me: “We come from a long line of healers.
+Later, through a chance encounter on Ancestry, I met a cousin who said, “We come from a long line of healers.
 People used to travel to see our family in Guayama—the City of the Witches.”

 🤲 Becoming My Own Mother

-So I began again.
-I wrapped myself in ritual.
-I poured tea.
+I paused.
+I brewed tea.
 I sat in silence.
-I let grief move through me like ocean waves.
+I let emotion move through me like waves.

 Some days the answer was movement.
-Some days it was stillness.
-Often, it was nourishment—in the form of herbal infusions, breath, and permission to rest.
+Some days stillness.
+Often, it was nourishment—in the form of herbal infusions, breath, or permission to rest.

 I mothered myself.

-One of the first and most powerful ways I began holding myself was through the act of making tea slowly.
-That ritual became the opening to everything else.
-The herbal steam rising from a mason jar became my prayer.
-The steeping, my surrender.
+One of the first ways I began holding myself was by making tea slowly.
+That simple act opened everything else.
+The herbal steam rising from a mason jar became a prayer.
+The steeping became an act of care.

 If you’d like to read the full story—and learn how to make your own nourishing infusion—start here: